Wigner function shapelets: Symplectic representation of astronomical images: Wigner function of galaxy images

 Let us remark what is relevant to our study.
-We make use of the feature that the Wigner function is real but not everywhere positive; unlike a probability density, an intensity map, or a Fourier power spectrum, it shows sign-oscillations and structured zero sets that encode interference at the phase–space resolution scale set by $\lambdabar$.
+We make use of the feature that the Wigner function is real but not positive everywhere.
+Unlike a probability density, an intensity map, or a Fourier power spectrum, it shows sign oscillations and structured zero sets that encode interference at the phase-space resolution scale set by $\lambdabar$.
 For a galaxy image field $\psi(\btheta)$, the associated Wigner function $W[\psi]$ inherits these features and thus carries information beyond the intensity or Fourier power spectrum, however its four-dimensional nature makes direct analysis cumbersome.
-We therefore introduce \textit{Wigner Function Shapelets}: an $\mathrm{Sp}(4,\mathbb{R})$-covariant decomposition organised by the $\mathrm{SU}(2)$ irreducible representation of the two-mode oscillator.
-The procedure to make the analytic form of the (cross-)Wigner function with the mode functions are well-controlled by the linear metaplectic transformation given by the Wigner $d$-matrix.
-In the rest of the paper, we assume that the image is static in observational time in the single colour band and consider only the intensity without making use of any polarisation for simplicity.
+We, therefore, introduce \textit{Wigner function shapelets}: an $\mathrm{Sp}(4,\mathbb{R})$-covariant decomposition organized by the $\mathrm{SU}(2)$ irreducible representation of the two-mode oscillator.
+The procedure to make the analytic form of the (cross-)Wigner function with the mode functions is well controlled by the linear metaplectic transformation given by the Wigner $d$-matrix.
+In the rest of the paper, we assume that the image is static in observational time in the single color band and consider only the intensity without making use of any polarization for simplicity.
 Despite such simplification it is already sufficient to show how the Wigner function captures the information of a galaxy image, which is novel in the astrophysical literature.